In this article we discuss what to wear paddling in the cold water including options if you don’t have a full wetsuit!

 What then, should you be wearing?

-The most common answer is of course a full wetsuit.
+The most common answer for what to wear paddling in cold water is of course a full wetsuit.
 A thick layer of neoprene will keep you warm enough when paddling and if you happen to fall in, will only increase the warmth of your body as they are designed to keep a thin layer of water in-between the fabric and your skin.
 This allows your own body to heat it up and keep you warm.

 If you’ve never worn a wetsuit before, you’ll be amazed at how warm they actually keep you.